 To complete the setup, you’ll need to select tables you want to replicate to your data warehouse.

 Check out the Schema section to learn more about how Amazon S3 CSV data will be structured once it’s loaded into your destination.

 - In the list of tables that displays - or in the Tables to Replicate tab, if you skipped this step during setup - locate a table you want to replicate.

 To track a table, click the checkbox next to the table’s name.
 A green checkmark means the table is set to replicate.

-- Repeat this process for all the tables and columns you want to replicate.
+- Repeat this process for all the tables you want to replicate.